lexoyo/serverless-forms/README.md

 # email-form-data

 Nodejs server to forward all POST submission by email.
 Inspired by [formspree](http://formspree.io/), but with the goal to be simpler to install.
+No database, 100% server (nodejs).

 ```
 $ npm i